 Likewise, in .

-Strictly speaking, -8 is not in .
+-8 means the additive inverse of 8.
 The last statement is just another way of saying .

 Example. ( Using modular arithmetic in a divisibility proof) Prove that if n is an integer, then is not divisible by 5.